daltoncoder/dfkhero/README.md

 - this a react component to display a hero sprite without its card.
 Currently only takes on property which is the heroApi object

-app.js is currently an ugly of using this
+app.js is currently an ugly example of using this

 Made with the help of Kalash#2298 in gathering all the svgs needed for this